 LOGO & VARIATIONS

 Hiring a graphic designer for your logo can cost anywhere from $500 – $5,000.
 If that’s not in the cards, there are many online resources for creating your logo.
 Your logo could be as simple as the name of your business in a special font, that you use consistently.

-If you want to get a little fancier with design elements, try starting with one of Canva’s free logo templates and customize with your brand’s personality, by easily editing the text, colors fonts and more.
+If you want to get a little fancier with design elements, try starting with one of Canva’s free logo templates and customize with your brand’s personality, easily editing the text, colors fonts and more.
 You’ll likely need multiple formats of your logo.
 Generally, 250 px (width) x 100 px (height) are the optimal logo dimensions for a web page.
 You’ll also need a square “icon” version for social media sites.
-See more logo size formats for different platforms here
+See more logo size formats for different platforms here.

 2. Headings Choose a display typeface to stand out.
 Display typefaces will often have more eccentric and variable designs than the simple, relatively restrained typefaces generally used for body text.

 3. Accent Font (optional) Find an additional handwriting or display for flair on marketing materials for short amounts of eye catching text.
 Pinterest is a great place to look for font combinations & ideas – check out our favorites!

-We recommend choosing 5 main colors for your brand.
+We recommend choosing 3-5 main colors for your brand.
 A great rule of thumb is to have the following color elements represented: Bold, Complimentary, Neutral, Dark & Light.
 Consider the psychology of color and the different emotions they are known to elicit when choosing colors for your brand.